YottaDB/YDBDoc/ProgGuide/commands.rst

 .. parsed-literal::
    TC[OMMIT][:tvexpr]

-* The optional truth-valued expression immediately following the command is a command postconditional that controls whether or not YottaDB/GT.M executes the command.
+* The optional truth-valued expression immediately following the command is a command postconditional that controls whether or not YottaDB executes the command.
 * Because TCOMMIT has no argument, at least two (2) spaces must follow the command to separate it from the next command on the line.

-For an example of the use of the TCOMMIT command, see Chapter 5: “General Language Features of M”.
+For an example of the use of the TCOMMIT command, see `Chapter 5: “General Language Features of M” <https://docs.yottadb.com/ProgrammersGuide/langfeat.html>`_.

 -------------------
 TREstart